zachbornheimer/zyscripts-wp/README.md

 Multisite:
 ==========
-* If you install this plugin in mu-plugins, it will automatically apply to every site.
+* If you install this plugin in mu-plugins, it will automatically apply to every site, however it will be unable to update.
+The better option is to enable it using "Network Enable."

 Application:
 ============